dsanson/termpdf/README.md

 The script currently supports two terminal emulators: iTerm2 (> 2.9) and Kitty.

-Support for kitty requires that you have `kitty` in your PATH.
-If you are on OS X, you can create a symbolic link in an appropriate directory, e.g.,

-   $ link -s ~/Applications/Kitty.app/Contents/MacOS/kitty ~/bin/kitty

 Kitty support was just added and I suspect it is pretty buggy!
 Report bugs as you find them!